Executive Summary

 4.1 Individual Action Plan

-Outlines the precautionary steps, procedures and measures necessary for staff to follow to ensure protection of the worker(s) when another staff member, adult or third party may pose a risk to staff.
-This form is also used for students who do not yet have an Individual Education Plan or Safety Plan but staff members need to know possible triggers and appropriate responses should the student’s behavior escalate.
+Outlines the precautionary steps, procedures, and measures necessary for staff to follow to ensure protection of the worker(s) when another staff member, adult or third party may pose a risk of physical harm to staff.
+This form is also used for students who do not have an Individual Education Plan or Safety Plan, but staff members need to know possible triggers and appropriate responses should the student’s behavior escalate.
 This form is not to be used for students with special education needs who have an IEP or Safety Plan.

 4.3 Truncated Safety Plan

-Truncated Safety Plans (abridged versions of the Safety Plan) can help to facilitate notification of risk of potential of workplace violence.
+Truncated Safety Plans with a current student photo (abridged versions of the Safety Plan) can help to facilitate notification of the risk of potential workplace violence.
 The Truncated Safety Plan would be shared with staff who do not require all information included within a Safety Plan.

 5. Contact